phomies/robocaptcha-documentation/docs/User Manual.md

-### User Manual
+---
+sidebar_position: 2
+---

+### Easy Deployment for all Services

 Our web app can be found at url: https://robocaptcha.xyz/

-You can deploy all services by executing the following commands:
+You can deploy all services locally through docker-compose by executing the following commands after ensuring that your ports 4999, 5000-5003 are open:

 ```bash
 docker-compose up -d --build
 ```
+Do note that it may take up to 10 minutes to pull and build all images for the first time.

+### Individual Services

 Alternatively, you may refer to our documentation for local deployment options for each service.

+### Using roboCAPTCHA

 To test out our web app features, you may log into a test account (either with Google authenticator or standard email/pw login) we have prepared using the following credentials: